Home > Publications > Archive. Indigenous Libraries

 2007

 Civallero, Edgardo (2007).
 Bibliotecas en comunidades indígenas: Guía de acción y reflexión.
-Córdoba (Argentina): Wayrachaki editora.
+Córdoba (Argentina): Wayrachaki Editora.
 [Link]

 (+) Abstract

-The text provides a comprehensive conceptual and methodological framework for the development of library services in Indigenous communities, grounded in a critical analysis of historical, social, and epistemological contexts in Latin America.
+This book provides a comprehensive conceptual and methodological framework for the development of library services in Indigenous communities, grounded in a critical analysis of historical, social, and epistemological contexts in Latin America.
 It situates Indigenous peoples not as remnants of the past but as contemporary societies shaped by processes of colonization, exclusion, and resistance, emphasizing their cultural diversity, linguistic richness, and ongoing struggles for recognition and rights.
 Within this framework, it rejects paternalistic, assistentialist, and externally imposed models of intervention, arguing instead for approaches based on dialogue, participation, and the recognition of Indigenous communities as active agents capable of defining their own needs, priorities, and strategies for development.

 The text conceptualizes the library as a dynamic, community-embedded institution with a central role in processes of cultural revitalization, identity reconstruction, and access to strategic knowledge.
 It expands the traditional functions of libraries beyond the management of written collections, incorporating oral tradition, endangered languages, and diverse forms of cultural expression as legitimate and necessary components of information systems.
 Through an interdisciplinary approach drawing on anthropology, sociology, linguistics, and education, it proposes a model of library planning based on action-research, participatory evaluation, and continuous adaptation to local contexts.
 This model prioritizes bilingual education, the preservation of intangible heritage, the dissemination of information related to health, rights, and sustainable development, and the creation of culturally relevant services designed in collaboration with the communities themselves.